 Tornadoes represent about 57% of all catastrophic losses in the U.S., with damage costing billions of dollars.
-Several types of insurance policies designed to respond to tornado damage — the right one depends on the type of property.
+Several types of insurance policies are designed to respond to tornado damage — the right one depends on the type of property.

-If the dwelling is uninhabitable, loss-of-use coverage for additional living expenses (loss of use) under a homeowners policy is available to help pay for temporary relocation while repairs are being made if the dwelling is uninhabitable.
+If the dwelling is uninhabitable, loss-of-use coverage for additional living expenses is available under a homeowners policy, to help pay for temporary relocation while repairs are being made.
 The policy will pay for the extra costs of housing, eating expenses, etc., up to the applicable limit.

-“Offering clients additional coverage for debris removal and residential cleanup is a good idea, as many policies do not provide enough coverage to cover the applicable costs involved,” says Ford.
-Coverage is usually limited to 25% of the amount paid for the direct physical loss, minus the deductible (unless stated otherwise in the policy declarations).
+"Offering clients additional coverage for debris removal and residential cleanup is a good idea, as many policies don't provide enough coverage to cover the applicable costs involved," says Patti Ford.
+Coverage is usually limited to 25% of the amount paid for the direct physical loss, minus the deductible, unless stated otherwise in the policy declarations.

 Condo Owner Insurance

-Typically, the community association’s condo master policy will cover tornado damages to the exterior of the building, roofing, common areas, and exterior features like landscaping and walkways.
+Typically, the community association's condo master policy will cover tornado damage to the exterior of the building, roofing, common areas, and exterior features like landscaping and walkways.

-“The resident’s condo policy will cover property damage to personal property, any improvements the unit owner made inside the home and additional living expenses associated with loss of use," explains Jana Anderson.
-"Loss assessment coverage under the individual condo policy would come into play in the event the association asks its condo dwellers to step in and make up the difference for any shortfall, such as recouping its applicable wind/hail deductible under the master policy.”
+"The resident's condo policy will cover property damage to personal property, any improvements the unit owner made inside the home and additional living expenses associated with loss of use," explains Jana Anderson.
+"Loss assessment coverage under the individual condo policy would come into play if the association asks its condo dwellers to step in and make up the difference for any shortfall, such as recouping its applicable wind/hail deductible under the master policy."

-Depending on the coverages selected, this policy can provide insurance for the dwelling, contents, and loss of use if a fire starts because of the tornado.
-It's important to note that each coverage should be listed with a limit shown.
+Depending on the coverages selected, this policy can provide insurance for the dwelling, contents and loss of use if a fire starts because of the tornado.
+It's important to note that each of those three coverages should be listed with a limit.
 The policy can be written to cover the dwelling owner or tenant.

-The ISO Commercial Property forms CP1010, CP1020, CP1030 will all cover damage caused by wind, including tornado.
+The ISO Commercial Property forms CP1010, CP1020, CP1030 all cover damage caused by wind, including tornado.

-Besides loss to the building and Business Personal Property, the insured will also sustain a loss to his business income.
-Business Income coverage covers the loss of revenue a business would sustain due to a tornado claim.
+Besides loss to the building and business personal property, the insured will also sustain a loss to business income.
+Business coverage covers the loss of revenue a business would sustain due to a tornado claim.
 This coverage could cover mortgage payments as well as employee salaries and other continuing expenses.

-Damage by wind (tornado) is usually covered.
-This can include Contractors Equipment, Builders Risk, Motor Truck Cargo, and Bailee’s Customer Goods to name a few types.
+Damage by wind — including tornado — is usually covered.
+This coverage can include Contractors Equipment, Builders Risk, Motor Truck Cargo and Bailee's Customer Goods, to name a few types.

 Being sure the values are correct for what is being covered is critical.
-The insured may need to maintain inventory records as well; an example would be a dry cleaner that has customers’ property they are responsible for.
+The insured may need to maintain inventory records as well; an example would be a dry cleaner that has customers' property for which they are responsible.

-Good records need to be maintained to substantiate the values at any given time.
+The insured must keep good records to substantiate the values at any given time.
 On larger accounts, the policy can be written on a reporting form basis.
-It is critical that the insured understands the importance of getting his reports into the company on time.
+It's critical that the insured understands the importance of getting reports into the company on time.

-This policy can also be written with “Soft Costs” – architectural fees, taxes, mortgagee fees, developer & legal fees, licenses and permits and even pre-leasing fees.
+This policy can also be written with soft costs, such as architectural fees, taxes, mortgagee fees, developer and legal fees, licenses and permits, and even pre-leasing fees.

 Builder's Risk Renovation

-These policies can be especially tricky as typically you need a value on the existing structure as well as the cost of the renovations.
-If a loss occurs, it can be difficult to determine what was “existing structure” and what is the new construction.
+These policies can be especially tricky, because typically you need a value on the existing structure as well as the cost of the renovations.
+If a loss occurs, it can be difficult to determine what is existing structure and what is new construction.

 Building Ordinance Coverage

-When a building gets damaged, very often the entire building needs to be brought up to the new codes, and Building Ordinance Coverage can help.
-It covers the increased costs associated with repairing a damaged building due to changes in building codes since the building's construction date.
+When a building gets damaged, very often the entire building needs to be brought up to code, and Building Ordinance Coverage can help.
+It covers the increased costs associated with repairing a damaged building to comply with building codes that went into effect after the building's construction date.

-All of these coverages have different endorsements that come into play depending on the type of operation, i.e. with a restaurant exposure you would want to have coverage for Food Spoilage, or perhaps your client’s business is subject to seasonal fluctuations in values where a Peak Season endorsement should be used.
+All of these coverages have different endorsements that come into play, depending on the type of operation.
+For example, with a restaurant exposure, you would want to have coverage for food spoilage; or perhaps your client's business is subject to seasonal fluctuations that merit a peak season endorsement.

-You could have a manufacturer client that has raw materials, work in process and completed stock and those values should be broken out.
-Convenience stores are another class of business with several different types on property including signs, canopies and gas pumps.
-These all need to be taken into consideration when determining the proper amount of insurance.
+As another example, a manufacturer client could have raw materials, work in process and completed stock, and you should break out those values.
+Convenience stores are another class of business with several different types on property including signs, canopies and gas pumps — all of which need to be considered when determining the proper amount of insurance.

-All of the above are situations where having a good underwriter or broker comes into play; their expertise can help you avoid an Errors & Omissions situation by ensuring the client is properly insured.
+All of the above are situations where having a good underwriter or broker is essential; their expertise can help you avoid an Errors and Omissions (E&O) situation by ensuring the client is properly insured.